For allies /////

 - Do not try to "help" marginalized drivers by giving them leeway when stewarding.
 Seriously, don't.
 Just don't.
 Nobody needs this kind of backhanded "help".

 - Ensure that people remain in control of their personal information.
 Many people may change their first or last name for a huge variety of reasons.
 Further, some may also change pronouns or gender.
-The reason behind these changes can be deeply personal and being forced to interact with a tech support to rectify one's personal information adds undue burden on the person.
+The reason behind these changes can be deeply personal and being forced to interact with a tech support - or worse, being forced to pay - to rectify one's personal information adds undue burden on the person.
 The vast majority of people do these changes in good faith and there are much better tools at your disposal than these to enforce accountability and prevent cheating.

 - Take an active stance for inclusivity and against bigotry in your community.
 While most communities will have in their rules that general bigotry is not allowed, this falls flat on its head when moderators are not able to recognize more subtle, sometimes insidious forms of bigotry.
 Dog whistles (coded, suggestive language) and doublespeak (disguised or reversed language) are commonly used to express racist, sexist, GSRM-phobic and xenophobic views and sentiments which will mostly only be recognized by like-minded individuals.
 Learning how to recognize these at least on a surface level and openly challenging such behaviors makes your community safer for marginalized people.